Copyediting 1: Introduction

 What you should know after the course

 This course teaches the very basics of copyediting; on its own it does not provide the thorough grounding needed to work as a professional copyeditor.
-After taking this course, you should be very clear on the differences between proofreading and copyediting.
 Apart from introducing the basics of copyediting, the course is also designed as a taster to answer the question 'Is copyediting for me?'
+After taking this course, you should be very clear on the differences between proofreading and copyediting, and the following aspects of the profession:

 At the end of this course, you will not have sufficient training to start work.
 We suggest that you consolidate your skills with Copyediting 2: Headway.